LLNL/blt/docs/api/target.rst

 TREAT_INCLUDES_AS_SYSTEM
-  Whether to inform the compiler to treat this target's include paths as system headers - this applies to all include paths for the target, not just those specifies in the INCLUDES parameter.
+  Whether to inform the compiler to treat this target's include paths as system headers - this applies to all include paths for the target, not just those specifies in the ``INCLUDES`` parameter.
 Only some compilers support this.
 This is useful if the headers generate warnings you want to not have them reported in your build.
 This defaults to OFF.

 FORTRAN_MODULES
-  FORTRAN module directories to be inherited by dependent targets
+  Fortran module directories to be inherited by dependent targets

 LIBRARIES
   List of CMake targets and library files (.a/.so/.lib/.dll) that make up